-His Facebook post in December of 2018 started many conversations as he announced he was in a relationship with Alex Lerner, age 53.
-This sparked a negative response from many people who see it as inappropriate while his wife still battles Alzheimer's.
+In a Facebook post in December of 2018 he wrote that he was in a relationship with Alex Lerner, age 53 at the time.
+The post sparked a negative response from many people who see it as inappropriate while his wife still battled Alzheimer's.

 “I had tears in my eyes, but at that same time, I said, ‘I’m not gonna give to it.
 I’m gonna fight.
 I am going to fight.”Barbara Smith, who is best known as B

-told Al Roker while discussing her diagnosis on Friday’s Today Show.
+She spoke with Al Roker and discussed her diagnosis on NBC's Today Show.

 “I deal with it in a practical way.”